Meet the Devotional Speakers for Fall Semester 2021

 Melinda Ashton graduated from BYU and later attended medical school in Chicago.
 She served in the Spain Malaga Mission.
 Together, Brian and Melinda presided over the Texas Houston South Mission from 2012 to 2015.
 They are the parents of seven children.

-Sis.
-Camille N. Johnson, Primary General President
+President Camille N. Johnson, Primary General President

 Camille Neddo Johnson is the Primary General President.
 Sister Johnson has served in numerous Church callings, including as mission president companion in the Peru Arequipa Mission.
 She graduated from the University of Utah with a bachelor’s degree in English, followed by a law degree from the University of Utah S. J. Quinney College of Law.
-Sister Johnson has worked as a lawyer for more than 30 years at the Snow, Christensen & Martineau law firm, where she recently served as firm president.
+President Johnson has worked as a lawyer for more than 30 years at the Snow, Christensen & Martineau law firm, where she recently served as firm president.
 She and her husband, Douglas, are the parents of three children.

 Elder Patrick Kearon, General Authority Seventy